Today in History - June

 On this day in 1852 89 people died in flooding around Gundagai, New South Wales in what was Australia's worst flood disaster.
 The town of Gundagai was located on the right hand bank of the Murrumbidgee River in south-west NSW.
 It had rained heavily throughout the month but early in the morning on June 25 a giant swell hit the town.
 Only three houses remained standing and 89 people out of the town's population of 250 drowned.
 Following high floods in 1853 the town was moved to higher ground on Mount Parnassus.

-- See Archives Investigator for Simple Search using GUNDAGAI or MURRUMBIDGEE IRRIGATION TRUST as keyword
+- Search our catalogue using GUNDAGAI or MURRUMBIDGEE IRRIGATION TRUST as keywords

 On this day in 1790 the last of the Second Fleet convict transport ships, the Scarborough, sailed into Port Jackson, Sydney, with 180 male convicts on board.
 The Surprize arrived two days earlier with 218 male convicts and the Neptune arrived the previous day with over 400 male convicts.